xKarnSinghx/MrUltimate-Karn/README.md

   - 📊 Machine Learning & Data Science
   - 🖼 Web Development
 - 👯 I’m looking to collaborate on making  projects related to machine learning and web development.
-- 🤔 I’m looking for help with Devops
 - 💬 Ask me about ML,WebDev and CP.